-Feel free to scan using the app's capture button or activate the voice control for an easy hands-free scanning action - just say "Go" and the app will take a scan shot for you.
+Feel free to scan using the app's capture button or activate the voice control for an easy hands-free scanning action - just say "Go" and the app will take a scan shot for you (currently available only on iOS devices).
 Here's how to enable voice control for scanning.

 Tip #4: Keep the right distance